Hurricane Imelda swirls away from Bermuda after battering the tiny island

 A tropical storm warning remained in effect after the Category 2 storm swiped the island and then lost strength.

-“We are urging persons to stay off the roads,” said National Security Minister Michael Weeks.
-"We will continue to experience pockets of unsettled weather conditions throughout the morning.”
+“With this unsettled weather, we’re asking that people still remain sheltered and stay safe,” said National Security Minister Michael Weeks.

+He said crews were just starting to fan out across the island to assess damage.

-The storm was located about 170 miles (275 kilometers) east-northeast of Bermuda and moving east-northeast at 30 mph (48 kph).
-Maximum sustained winds fell to 85 mph (140 kph) as the storm weakened from Category 2 to Category 1 strength.
+The storm was located about 230 miles (370 kilometers) east of Bermuda and moving east-northeast at 30 mph (48 kph).
+Maximum sustained winds fell to 80 mph (130 kph) as the storm weakened from Category 2 to Category 1 strength.

 Imelda was expected to drop between 2 and 4 inches (5 and 10 centimeters) of rain and produce a dangerous storm surge that could cause coastal flooding.
 More than 17,000 customers were without power Thursday.